-Join James P White for an in-depth discussion in this video Adding local tests and failure, part of Android SDK Unit Testing.
+Join James P White for an in-depth discussion in this video Adding local tests and failure, part of Android App Development: Unit Testing.

 - [Voiceover] Let's explore how to add and exercise…new test classes to your project.…I've started Android Studio again,…and opened up project 02_04_start.…Local tests of your app should be created…under the folder labeled test.…Using the project view,…we can see the layout of the project files,…and see where example unit tests,…that it the default local test created by Android Studio…false.…This is the app source test folder in the file system.…You can and often will have subpackages,…but all your local tests,…and their owning packages…should be found in the app source test folder.…

 To create a new test class,…I simply create a new class in this app source test folder.…However, I can take a shortcut.…Returning to the android view,…I can simply request to create a new test class…in the test package.…In this case I'm going to create a new test…called my test.…Allow me to add a simple unit test method,…to the new test class.…Note how Android Studio…indicates there's an error in my code…when I use assertEquals.…

 It requires that I add…

 AuthorJames P White

 - Working with JUnit assertions, rules, and categories